uport-project/uport-identity/docs/metaIdentityManager.md

 ## Design
 The interface of the MetaIdentityManager is the same as [IdentityManager](./identityManager.md) with some small changes to be able to use the [TxRelay](./txRelay.md).
 Namely adding sender as the first parameters of all authenticated methods, as well as a `onlyAuthorized` modifier.
 Also note that a user can both send meta-tx and regular tx to the MetaIdentityManager.

+## Attacks
+See [IdentityManager](./identityManager.md), should have the same possible attack scenarios.